Video Game Music

 Welcome to my musical world!

-Looking for original music for your game?
+Looking for original music for your game or your multimedia project?
 You are in the right place!

 My name is Patrick de Arteaga and I am a music composer.
 I have orchestral themes for you, exotic music of any age and culture, 8-bit chiptune music, horror, sci-fi, even soundscapes to add life to any type of ambiance.

 Here you can listen and download free video game music, my audio resources will join your audiovisual stories to help create emotion.
 You can also visit my store to purchase customizable music in MIDI format or can even contact me for commissions.

 Join my musical world by subscribing to my newsletter and get some free stuff.
 I will keep working hard to help you to build your own original soundtrack, because your project deserves a chance.

 What will you find on this WEB?

 My name is Patrick de Arteaga, music composer.
-I want to help you to create soundtracks for your video games or add music to your multimedia projects such as YouTube videos, providing my own compositions which you can download for free, purchase for a low price; or making commissions so your game boasts of exclusive and original songs.
+I want to help you to create soundtracks for your video games or add music to your multimedia projects such as YouTube videos, providing my own compositions which you can download for free, purchase for a low price; or making commissions so your project boasts of original and/or exclusive songs.

-On this site, you can find royalty free music for video games, non-copyrighted music, and issues related to the musical composition for games.
+On this site, you can find royalty free music for your audiovisual projects, non-copyrighted music with Creative Commons Licenses, and issues related to the musical composition for games.